Pillsbury Chemical and Oil

 Bob Rauth bought the 139 Summit operation in 1979.
 According to one account, the place was "a mad house and a hell hole".
 Bob, Harris Vahle and Bill Burr came from Stuart Oil and worked hard to make a go of it.
 The PC&O's profits were about $750,000 when Bob Rauth bought it and they turned into about $10 million in ten years.
 It was starting to slip before he sold it to Novamax around 1991 or 1992 and the operations were moved to Livonia, joining the already established Novamax coatings plant.
 Henkel AG bought Novamax in 1995 or 1996 along with the Circlene, Drawco and Pure Tek brand names.

 The company mug with its product line.

 According to yet another account, by the beginning of 1979 Rauth and his accomplices had already been in control of Pillsbury Chemical and Oil for at least a year.
-Before taking over they had stolen the very profitable technology, including product formulas, of both Stuart Oil Co. and Bruce Products Co.
+Before taking over, they had stolen the technology, including product formulas, of both Stuart Oil Co. and Bruce Products Co.
 They then simply added these powerful resources to the Pillsbury product line.
 By one estimate, this illegal activity caused a tenfold increase in the number of products sold by the Pillsbury Co., and improved overall product quality as well.
 And through 1979, product formulas continued to trickle in from a clandestine source within Stuart Oil Co.
-This technology theft would have been the main factor responsible for any claimed increase in Pillsbury company profits thru the ‘80's.
+This technology theft would have been the main factor responsible for any claimed increase in Pillsbury company profits through the ‘80s.
 Given the pre-1980 Pillsbury environment with the management personnel present at the time, it is hard to imagine that it could ever become characterized as a place of vibrant business and positive working atmosphere.
 Of course, the one shining light through all this was the pillar of integrity, Roy Hergenroether.

-Pillsbury Oil and Chemicals of 1980s could be characterized as a place of vibrant business and positive working atmosphere; the company’s ex-employees remember fondly the tradition of lunch-time or Friday night outings for pizza, subs and other foods available in the nearby Italian and Mexican establishments of Springwells Village and Mexicantown.
+Pillsbury Oil and Chemicals of 1980s could be characterized as a place of business and positive working atmosphere; the company’s ex-employees remember the tradition of lunch-time or Friday night outings for pizza, subs and other foods available in the nearby Italian and Mexican establishments of Springwells Village and Mexicantown.